-The typical social media user now spends 2 hours and 25 minutes on social media each day, and that number increases each year.
+The typical social media user spends 147 minutes on social media each day, and that number increases each year.
 Coupled with the amount of data platforms have on their users, makes social media advertising a very profitable solution for many businesses.

-Since most budgets are tight, it’s important to make the most of your social media advertising spend.
-When it’s time to invest in your brand on social media, before jumping right in, check out these 5 trends we’ve seen the most of in 2021.
+Since budgets can sometimes be tight, it’s important to make the most of your social media advertising spend.
+When it’s time to invest in your brand on social media, before jumping right in, check out these 5 trends we’ve seen lately.

 Short-form video content

-TikTok has over 73 million users worldwide, which is pretty amazing considering they only launched in 2016.
-What they are doing is clearly working especially in the younger demographics… so much so that Instagram recently developed Reels to compete.
+TikTok has over 834 million users worldwide, which is pretty amazing considering they only launched in 2016.
+What they are doing is clearly working especially in the younger demographics… so much so that Instagram developed Reels and YouTube launched Shorts to compete.

 You have about 2 seconds to catch their attention before they scroll on.
 Most people are happy to watch a short video that doesn’t require a huge time investment.
 Plus, video content is more interactive than a static image.

-Whether it’s TikTok or Instagram Reels, brands are wholeheartedly leveraging short-form videos in their social media ads.
+Whether it’s TikTok, Instagram Reels, or YouTube Shorts, brands are wholeheartedly leveraging short-form videos in their social media ads.
 Try filming a few short videos while you’re in the action, whether they’re behind-the-scenes (BTS) footage, quick Q&As, how-tos, or hacks.
 They don’t have to be overproduced or edited!
 Chances are, you’ll see an instant lift in your campaign performance with this type of content.

 User generated content